SpongeBob SquarePants: Battle for Bikini Bottom: Remake

 Years after the game's releases, it has gained a cult following, positive reappraisal from contemporary critics, and a large speedrunning presence, with Heavy Iron Studios expressing interest in a remake or sequel, as well as requests from the game's fans for a remake.
 This was granted nearly two decades after the game's original release, with the announcement of Battle for Bikini Bottom – Rehydrated on June 5, 2019, ahead of E3 2019, albeit by a different developer from the original game.
-The remake was developed by Purple Lamp Studios and published by THQ Nordic and features an all-new multiplayer mode and content that was cut from the original game.
+The remake was developed by Purple Lamp Studios and published by THQ Nordic, featuring a new multiplayer mode.
 The remake was released 1 year later on June 23, 2020.